lucianodato/noise-repellent/README.md

 - `sanitize_address`: Enable address sanitizer (only if enable_sanitizers is true) (default: true).
 - `sanitize_undefined`: Enable undefined behavior sanitizer (only if enable_sanitizers is true) (default: true).
 - `lv2dir`: Install directory for LV2 bundles (absolute path or relative to prefix) (default: '').
-- `use_system_libspecbleach`: Force use of bundled libspecbleach instead of system version (default: false).
+- `force_bundled_libspecbleach`: Force use of bundled libspecbleach instead of system version (default: false).
 Enable this to ensure API compatibility when building from source.

 Example:
 ```bash